Bank Street Theater

 46 Bank Street,

 2 people favorited this theater

 On June 20, 1997, the Bank Street Theater in New Milford reopened after eight weeks of renovations.
-The new theater reopened with three auditoriums seating approximately 120 people per room.
+The new theater reopened with four auditoriums seating approximately 120 people per room.

 Over a half million dollars has been invested to transform the 70 year-old Art Deco style theater into a jewel of the community and a superior cinema presentation facility.

 Every system, wall surface and fixture has been either replaced or dramatically upgraded to create a state-of- the -art theater environment.
 Auditoriums 2 and 3 have been equipped with Dolby Surround four-track stereo sound with subwoofers and the finest QSC amplification.
 Auditorium 1 now features both Dolby Surround four-track stereo plus DTS 6 track digital stereo equipped.
 The theaters have been acoustically tuned to give its patrons the most subtle or most thunderous realistic sound possible.

 The lavish new auditoriums offer new Irwin Marquee high back chairs, cupholder armrests and new drapery, carpeting and paint throughout.
 The screen sizes have been increased in two auditoriums to stretch to 20 feet wide.
 Besides upgrading the auditoriums, the lobby has been expanded and remodeled to incorporate new concession offerings of freshly popped popcorn and drinks.
 An entire new game room has been added to the lobby to create an exciting video arcade and party room.
 The theater will expand its offerings special birthday party discounts and entertainment packages.